Former Fauquier soccer coach, club sued for millions in sex abuse civil suit

 Gallick was also discharged from the Boy Scouts of America in 1989 after allegations of sexual assault on a 17-year-old scout in July of 1989 at Camp Durant in Carthage, N.C.

 “Our client, as a result of the sexual abuse, got into doing drugs and was going down, spiraling out of control,” said John Yanonne, a D.C.-based lawyer representing Fisher.

 “[Fisher] ended up committing a criminal act to steal drugs and is currently in the Rockingham Regional Jail awaiting sentencing,” Yanonne said.

-Fisher has pleaded to counts of armed robbery and abduction of a minor to manufacture pornography.
+Fisher has pleaded to counts of armed robbery and abduction of a minor.

 According to the civil complaint, Fisher repressed the memory of Gallick's alleged molestation until 2012, when he spoke with a therapist.

 An email requesting comment from Tim Schulke, identified as the Fauquier County Soccer Club's board chairman on the group's website, was not returned Monday afternoon.

 Get Headlines Every Tuesday and Thursday By Email